Series · ML Math Derivations · Chapter 15

 Derive the three classical HMM algorithms from one principle (factorising the joint, then sharing sub-computations across time): Forward-Backward for evaluation and smoothing, Viterbi for MAP decoding, and Baum-Welch (EM) for parameter learning.

-You hear footsteps behind you in a fog.
-You cannot see the walker, only the sounds.
-From the rhythm and pitch – short, soft, hurried – can you guess whether they are walking, running, or limping?
+You hear footsteps behind you in the fog.
+You can’t see the walker, only the sounds.
+From the rhythm and pitch — short, soft, hurried — can you guess whether they are walking, running, or limping?
 And if you observed an entire sequence, which gait sequence is most likely?
 How likely is any sequence of sounds under your model of how walking works?

 • The HMM joint distribution and its two conditional-independence assumptions